 DO NOT expose to or use near liquids, rain, or moisture.
 DO NOT use the modem during an electrical storm.

-DO NOT leave the Notebook PC on your lap or any part of the body while the Notebook PC is turned ON or is charging in order to prevent discomfort or injury from heat exposure.
+DO NOT leave the Notebook PC on your lap or any part of the body in order to prevent discomfort or injury from heat exposure.